Exjackly/Exjackly-training/README.md

 # Exjackly-training
 Training repository for incomplete and unconnected efforts

-No funcionality is to be expected or context provided.
+No functionality is to be expected or context provided.